Money Talks

 A survey by Carefull found that among financial caregivers who have siblings, less than half work with their siblings to help their parents with their finances.
 And one of the biggest sources of stress among those caregivers is the feeling that their siblings aren’t doing their share of the work or providing an equal amount of financial support.

-In fact, it’s common to see tension among siblings about caregiving, says Judy Burkle, a licensed clinical social worker who has been helping families coordinate care for aging parents for 21 years.
+In fact, it’s common to see tension among siblings about caregiving, says Judy Burkle, a licensed clinical social worker who has helped families coordinate care for aging parents.
 But that doesn’t mean that arguments are unavoidable.
 Here’s how to communicate better with your siblings to prevent fights about your parents’ care.

 Get on the same page with your siblings